-What does purity mean?
+What does spiritual purity mean?
 On the spiritual path especially, learning how to attain purity of mind is paramount to also attaining bliss.
 The post below provides a video discourse on the different types of purity — physical, mental, moral and spiritual.
-Do you want to progress on the spiritual path, experience God?
+Do you want to progress on the spiritual path and experience God?
 Or do you simply want to live a peaceful, content life?
 This discourse gives you the answers.

 The importance of purity cannot be overstated.
 Purity of your moral, mental, and physical discipline will ensure that you get to the ultimate state of bliss.

-Following is an adapted snippet from the opening lines of the discourse: There is a word that can be found in most scriptures and yogic texts.
+The following is an adapted snippet from the opening lines of the discourse: There is a word that can be found in most scriptures and yogic texts.
 A word without which your sādhanā, penance, is going to be incomplete.
 The word is purity.
 Your chances of success in any endeavor increase manifold when your actions and intentions are underscored by purity.